LeonXZhou/mars-weather-vue/README.md

 Heroku deployment: [https://tarot-vue-frontend.herokuapp.com/](https://tarot-vue-frontend.herokuapp.com/)

 When clicking 1/2/3 cards on the top nav for the first time, cards may take 10-15 seconds to load.
-The backend api and data is from [rws-cards-api](https://rws-cards-api.herokuapp.com/) which is hosted on heroku and may need a while to spin up.
+The backend api and data is from [rws-cards-api](https://rws-cards-api.herokuapp.com/) by ekelen which is hosted on heroku and may need a while to spin up.

 ## Features:
 ### Cards: